ljljolinq1010/A-robust-method-for-detecting-positive-selection-on-regulatory-sequences/README.md

 2. The scripts were used to generate all figures in the paper

-Please check the "scripts" folder
+Please check "selection_analysis.R" in the "scripts" folder

 3. The data was used to generate all figures in the paper